pantheon-systems/documentation/source/_common-tasks/using-sendgrid-for-outbound-email.md

 filename: source/_common-tasks/using-sendgrid-for-outbound-email.md
 ---

-Your Drupal application running on Pantheon will need to send email for a variety of reasons — new user registrations, password resets and social notifications, for example.
-We provide a working mail tool with every environment, but because Pantheon's platform utilizes a very large array of machines, and your application could be running on any one of them on any given day, you may have problems with deliverability using the built-in mail agent.
+Your application will need to send email for a variety of reasons — new user registrations, password resets and social notifications, for example.
+We provide a working mail tool with every environment, but because our platform utilizes a very large array of machines, and your application could be running on any one of them on any given day, you may have problems with deliverability using the built-in mail agent.

 To insure that email is delivered, we recommend using an email gateway which insures your mail originates from a constant source.
 SendGrid is a cloud service for email which provides such a service, and helps you eliminate the complexity of sending high-deliverability email e.g. maintaining good relations with other internet postmasters, helping with DKIM and SPF setup, etc.

 There are three simple steps to sending email from Pantheon using SendGrid.

 #### 1. Create a SendGrid Account

 You can send up to 200 emails per day **for free** with SendGrid, so it's risk free to try out.
 Also, as a Pantheon customer, we are also able to offer you a discount on higher-volume plans.
 [Sign up](http://sendgrid.com/partners/pantheon.html) for an account to get started.

-#### 2. Download Drupal's SMTP Module
+#### 2. Download Drupal's SMTP Module @TODO WordPress

 Pantheon recommends using the actively maintained [SMTP module](http://drupal.org/project/smtp) to send email with Drupal, regardless of your email gateway.
 Luckily, SendGrid plugs right in.